binerogroup/documentation/getting-started/users.rst

 .. warning::

-   If you list TOTP credentials it will show your TOTP secret in cleartext, this secret key is used to generate valid TOTP passcodes for your API user when doing MFA and must be kept safe.
+   If you list TOTP credentials it will show your TOTP secret in plain text, this secret key is used to generate valid TOTP passcodes for your API user when doing MFA and must be kept safe.